 Authenticity… Walking the talk.

 A significant amount of the work that I do with my clients is to empower and encourage them to become more authentic, to learn to speak their truth and be themselves.
-In many ways I’m good at supporting my clients through that process because I spent much of my earlier life not knowing how to be authentic myself.
+In many ways I’m good at supporting my clients through that process because I spent much of my earlier life struggling to be authentic myself.

 Most of the time people don’t choose to be inauthentic, it’s a largely unconscious process of protecting themselves from physical or emotion pain.
 People ‘learn’ to become inauthentic in an attempt to keep themselves safe.
 Said safety can literally be about keeping themselves free from physical harm, but more often than not it’s about keeping themselves free from emotional pain; free from potential mental / emotional abuse, free from the removal of positive-regard, free from the removal of love - after all, all we ever truly seek is love and a sense of belonging.